WD-Scott/MonteCarlo-Simulator/README.md

 ###### Raises:
 - ``ValueError`` if ``new_weigh`` is not a float or convertible to a float.
 This error will also appear if ``face`` is not included in the die.
 ##### ``rolls(self, rolls=1)``:
 A method that rolls the die one or more times but defaults to 1.
-Returns a list of outcomes.
 ###### Parameters:
 - ``rolls``: int
 ###### Returns: